 The sand is packed but we brought shovels so they could dig and play in the sand.

 Hunter played so hard he even turned our tent sandbags into pillows for a rest.
 I hear how some kids don't like getting sandy but mine seem to love it.
+Bring your umbrella and beach chair and stay for the day.

 There are over 10 miles of gorgeous, very natural beach in Kiawah making it a great place for kids and adults.
+There is no doubt that Kiawah Island is a good beach!

 We spent most of our time at the beach but did take a nice walk one afternoon to explore.